Rangi42/polishedcrystal/README.md

    * Title case for Pokémon, moves, items, trainers, types, etc
    * Restored original Japanese sprites for Beauty, Fisher, Medium, Sage, and Swimmer♀
    * Use some music from RBY and HGSS in Kanto
+   * Play low-pitched cries when a player or foe Pokémon faints
    * Poké → ()PC on Pokémon Center signs from the Japanese version
    * Berry → Oran Berry, Burnt Berry → Rawst Berry, etc
    * Leppa Berry (formerly MysteryBerry) restores 10 PP, not 5